 Receiving this report is an indication that your school contains some form or forms of asbestos.
 The Asbestos Management Plan will describe in detail all the information for your particular school.
 This plan is located in your school administration office and at the Diocese of Harrisburg, and is available for your review.

 What is Asbestos?

 Mineral found in rock formations.
 When separated from rock, it becomes a fluffy fibrous material that has many uses.

 Types

-Chrysotile (most common), Amosite, Crocidolite, Anthrophylite, Tremolite and Actinolite used for cement, roofing, plastics, insulation and floor tile.
+Chrysotile (most common), Amosite, Crocidolite, Anthrophylite, Tremolite and Actinolite

 How is Asbestos Used?